ehmicky/wild-wild-path/README.md

 🤠 Object property paths with wildcards and regexps.

 Get/set object properties using dot-delimited paths.
-Unlike similar libraries, wildcards and regular expressions can be used.
+Unlike similar libraries, wildcards and regexps can be used.

 # Examples